Blogs

 Save the Planet with Sustainability Projects

+Most enterprise initiatives are driven by projects.
+Are we considering sustainability when establishing project methodology and process planning?
 I'm compelled to bring up this topic this week since it's in the news, so it's a good time to start discussing how we can focus on sustainability process steps in our projects.

 Read More

-Paul Dandurand Comment
+Paul Dandurand Paul Dandurand

 End Results Win